 \section{Exponential lower bound in the non cutoff case: proof of Theorem $\ref{theo:boundnoncutoff}$}

 In this section we prove the immediate appearance of an exponential lower bound for solutions to the Boltzmann equation $\eqref{BE}$ in the case of a collision kernel satisfying the non cutoff property.
 The definition of being a mild solution in the case of a non cutoff collision kernel, Definition $\ref{def:mildnoncutoff}$ and equation $\eqref{noncutoffsplitting}$, shows that we are in fact dealing with an almost cutoff kernel to which we add a non locally integrable remainder.
-The strategy will mainly follow what we did in the case of a cutoff collisin kernel and to compare it, at each step, with the loss due to the remaining part.
-As in the last section, we shall first prove that solutions to the Boltzmann equation can be uniformly bounded from below by a lower bound only depending on the norm of the velocity and then use the proof given for the non cutoff case in \cite{Mo2}.
-Basically, we prove the immediate appearance of localised "upheaval points" and spread them up to the point where we reach a uniform lower bound that includes a ball in velocity centred at the origin.
+The strategy will mainly follow what we did in the case of a cutoff collision kernel with the addition of controlling the loss due to the added term.
+As in the last section, we shall first prove that solutions to the Boltzmann equation can be uniformly bounded from below by a lower bound depending only on the norm of the velocity and then use the proof given for the non cutoff case in \cite{Mo2}.
+We will do that by proving the immediate appearance of localised ``upheaval points" and spreading them up to the point where we reach a uniform lower bound that includes a ball in velocity centred at the origin.
 The spreading effect will be done both in the case where the trajectories reach a point far from the boundary and in the case of grazing trajectories.
-Then we will spread this lower bound on the norm of the velocity up to the exponential lower bound we expect.
+At this point we will spread this lower bound on the norm of the velocity up to the exponential lower bound we expect.

 We gather here two lemmas, proved in \cite{Mo2}, which we shall use in this section.
 They control the $L^\infty$-norm of the linear operator $S_\eps$ and of the bilinear operator $Q^1_\eps$.
-We first give a property satisfied by the linear operator $S$, $\eqref{noncutoffsplitting}$, which is Corollary $2.2$ in \cite{Mo2}. \begin{lemma} Let $g$ be a measurable function on $\R^N$.
-Then
+We first give a property satisfied by the linear operator $S$, $\eqref{noncutoffsplitting}$, which is Corollary $2.2$ in \cite{Mo2}, where we define